v-rgrace/Viva/Viva/glint/reports/response-access.md

 ## Export the Response Rates & Access report

 Access the report from the **Program Summary** page of a Live or Completed survey cycle.
-Hover over the program cycle to display the **horizontal ellipsis.** Select **Export Response Rates & Access.**
+Hover over the program cycle to display the **horizontal ellipsis**.
+Select **Export Response Rates & Access**.

 :::image type="content" source="../../media/glint/reports/export-response-rates-elipses-v2.png" alt-text="Screenshot of where to access the Response Rates & Access report.":::

 From these options, choose which managers to include:
-- Option 1: Managers who met confidentiality threshold to see results
+- Option 1: Managers who met confidentiality threshold to see results.
-- Option 2: Managers who have not met confidentiality thresholds to see results
+- Option 2: Managers who have not met confidentiality thresholds to see results.
-- Option 3: Managers who have or have not met confidentiality thresholds
+- Option 3: Managers who have or have not met confidentiality thresholds.

 >[!TIP]
 >The third option - **Have or have not met confidentiality thresholds** - is a combination of both options so it's always a safe choice!